tatesutter/SoundWav/README.md

 ![User_Profile_Logged_In](src/assets/images/03_Account_Creation.png)

 ## How to Search for a Playlist to add to your account
+- Access the site at https://soundwav.onrender.com/.
+- CLick the "Search Playlists" button.
+- Paste a SoundCloud playlist link into the Search textbox and click the "Load" button.
+- The playlist will be display below to be played.
+Click the orange play button to play the playlist.

 ## How to Remove a Playlist from your account